CKilavuz/Rimot/README.md

   }
 ```

-Alternatively, you can use a command-line argument for the `Remotely_Server` process or set an environment variable.
+Alternatively, you can use a command-line argument for the `Rimot_Server` process or set an environment variable.
   - `--urls http://localhost:{port-number}`
   - `ASPNETCORE_URLS=http://localhost:{port-number}`